ont-app/vocabulary/README.md

 <a name="h4-ns-to-namespace"></a>
 #### `ns-to-namespace`
-We can get the IRI namespace associated with an `ns`
+We can get the URI namespace associated with an `ns`

 In Clojure: